neondatabase/website/content/docs/reference/neon-cli.md

    npm -v
    ```

   If you need to install either `Node.js` or `npm`, refer to the instructions for your operating system, which you can find online.

 ### Install

-To install Neon CLI, run the following command:
+To install, run the following command:

 ```shell
 npm i -g neonctl
 ```

+### Upgrade

+To upgrade to the latest version of the Neon CLI, simply run the `npm i -g neonctl` command again.

-### Connect
+## Connect

-To authenticate to Neon, run the following command:
+Run the following command to authenticate a connection to Neon:

 ```bash
 neonctl auth